wirxkano/Chess-Ranger/Readme.md

-# AI Course Assignment 1
+# Assignment 1 - Introduction to Artificial Intelligence Course

 ## Introduction
 **Chess Ranger** is a logic puzzle with simple rules and challenging solutions.